GadgetAngel/SKR-V1.4-Turbo-Stepper-Driver-Jumper-Configuration-Manual/CURRENT-Manual/README.md

 :exclamation: This project provides documentation on how to configure stepper motor driver boards and how to use them with the SKR V1.4 Turbo 3D printer controller board :exclamation:
 ```
  I use Git for Windows with VScode to manage this repository.
-I also use Git LFS extenstion for .pdf and .png files.
+I also use Git LFS extension for .pdf and .png files.

  Install Git with LFS extension: https://git-lfs.github.com/